securitybunker/databunker/README.md

 confidentiality of the  personal data, including for preventing unauthorized access to or use of personal data and the equipment used for the processing.*

+## Does Databunker is basically CRUD / easy to DIY?

+Secure user record **CRUD** is just a part of the Databunker.

+When saving records in Databunker, Databunker knows to extract user email, phone, login identity, and custom identity and built a secure hashed-based index for quick user record lookup.

+In addition inn Databunker, you have a secure session storage API, temp shareable identities API, automatic record expiration and removal, compliance with pseudonymization, DPO management tool, user-accessible UI, and many more features.

 #### Diagram of old-style solution.

 ![picture](images/old-style-solution.png)